A Guide to Houston Museums

 21st century Houston is a thriving art nexus, the home of world-class museums, acclaimed art galleries and a huge community of talented artists.
 At the heart of it all: the Houston Museum District, whose 20 museums and 50-acre zoological park--all within walking distance of one another and accessible by METRORail--from one of the largest cultural districts in the country, with more than half a million square feet of exhibition space and six million annual visitors.

 Where to begin your tour?
 Follow our guide through these must-see art spaces that help define Houston.
+And don't miss exclusive savings on unique Houston experiences.

 Museum of Fine Arts, Houston